Liga Veneta: Manifesto for a new League

 In April 2012 some key members from the province of Treviso, led by Giuseppe Covre and Marzio Favero, proposed a "Manifesto for the League which will be", which was soon endorsed by Roberto Maroni (see above).
 The text, divided into eighteen points, was aimed at preparing a new course for the party.
 The proponents wanted to re-launch the federalist structure of Lega Nord, in spite of the centralisation and leadership which had long characterized it.
 Thus, they highlighted the centrality of members, internal democracy, open debate and frequent congresses.
 They also wanted a more open party, especially to intellectuals, economic forces, and associations.
 After many failures in Rome, the party should start building the way toward federalism "outside the Parliament", by forming alliances among regions, provinces and municipalities.
 The party should also adopt a different language: in fact, the proponents realized how some "xenophobic statements, calls for localistic isolation and invocations of a token traditionalism had damaged the cause and the growth of the League. [...]
 Local autonomy intended as autarchy is anachronistic, while it must be conceived as a value [...] toward international openness, as the glorious Venetian history tells us!".
 The League should be able to talk to a larger portion of the electorate, by reclaiming "the Catholic, socialist, liberal, ecc. strains of ideas" and by "irrevocably leaving the rusty alternative between right and left behind": "For too long the League has been stuck in a contradiction.
 On one side it has presented itself as a movement for institutional reform and, as such, super parties.
 On the other, it has allowed itself to be absorbed in the right/left dialectic.
 The real battle today is between idolatry of the state and federalism, between an artificial institution and the real communities.
 Neither with the right nor with the left: the League is above."

-2015–2020 Program
+2015–2020 platform

 In the run-up of the 2015 regional election the party did not release a platform, leaving room for Luca Zaia's "government program" for the 2015–2020 term.
 Consistently with Zaia's social-democratic political instincts and his fascination for Tony Blair's New Labour, the document had a special focus on labour, welfare and the reform of public services.
 The platform notably included a commitment to bring forward two referendums, one on autonomy and another on independence.

+2020–2025 platform

+The platform for the 2020 regional election was very similar from the previous one and, as usual, it was centred on Venetian autonomy.